-- · 2.5-inch TFT color LCD monitor screen - 8.3MB built-in memory
+- 2.5-inch TFT color LCD monitor screen

-Use built-in memory for testing the camera or to record images in emergencies when your memory card is full or unavailable.
+- 8.3MB built-in memory Images can be recorded without using a memory card.

+- REC mode or PLAY mode power up (page 41)

+Press [ (REC) or [ (PLAY) to turn on the camera and enter the mode you want to use.

 - easy mode (page 55)

 This feature eliminates troublesome setups.

 - 12X zoom (page 59)

-3X optical zoom, 4X digital zoom
+- 3X optical zoom, 4X digital zoom

 - Flash Assist (page 66)

 This feature compensates when flash intensity is not strong enough, so images are better illuminated.

-Triple Self-timer (page 68) The self-timer can be set up to repeat three times, automatically.
+- Triple Self-timer (page 68)

+The self-timer can be set up to repeat three times, automatically.